liberland/Constitution/Constitution.md

 § 3

 No Person shall have their private property confiscated without their informed consent as long as it has been acquired lawfully and used lawfully.
 Any Property shall be assumed to have been obtained and used lawfully unless proven otherwise.
-The final arbiter in disputes regarding this matter shall be the Judiciary. &#x20;
+The final arbiter in disputes regarding this matter shall be the Judiciary.

 § 4

 Liberland shall be held liable for Property damage caused by its Agents acting contrary to this Constitution or Law.

-#### Art.
-29: Right to Personal Integrity
+#### Article 29: Right to Personal Integrity

 § 1

-1. All Persons shall have the full and sovereign right in the free control and the free disposition of their mind, body, and conscience.&#x20;
+1. All Persons shall have the full and sovereign right in the free control and the free disposition of their mind, body, and conscience.
 2. All Persons shall be seen as responsible and capable of acting and comprehending the consequences of their actions unless proven otherwise.
 The final judge in case of doubt shall be the Judiciary.

 § 2

-1. The Government shall not infringe upon the integrity of a natural Person in any way without first obtaining their full and informed consent.&#x20;
+1. The Government shall not infringe upon the integrity of a natural Person in any way without first obtaining their full and informed consent.
 2. Where obtaining full and informed consent should prove impossible or where there is an urgent, present, and sufficiently dire need to protect the life, liberty or property of others, the Government, in particular through the Executive Power, can only act upon the integrity of a natural Person based on a mandate given by Law or upon a Decision of the Judiciary.

-#### Art.
-30: Right to Privacy
+#### Article 30: Right to Privacy

 § 1

-1. The Government shall not violate the right of the people to be secure in their persons, houses, papers, and effects against unreasonable searches and seizures, except where based on a Warrant issued by the Judiciary.&#x20;
+1. The Government shall not violate the right of the people to be secure in their persons, houses, papers, and effects against unreasonable searches and seizures, except where based on a Warrant issued by the Judiciary.
 2. The same shall apply to any kind of surveillance of communication or activities.
 The Government shall never contract a private party or another government to perform such activities.

 § 2

-The Judiciary shall only issue Warrants of search, seizure, or surveillance upon probable cause, particularly describing the place to be searched and the persons or things to be seized, as well as the reason for the search or seizure.&#x20;
+The Judiciary shall only issue Warrants of search, seizure, or surveillance upon probable cause, particularly describing the place to be searched and the persons or things to be seized, as well as the reason for the search or seizure.

-#### Art.
-31: Right to Bear Arms
+#### Article 31: Right to Bear Arms

 The right of Liberland citizens to keep and bear arms shall not be infringed.
-All adult, able-minded Liberland citizens of 18 years or older with no violent criminal record shall have the right to own, manufacture, sell, transfer, transport, and bear arms fit for personal defense.&#x20;
+All adult, able-minded Liberland citizens of 18 years or older with no violent criminal record shall have the right to own, manufacture, sell, transfer, transport, and bear arms fit for personal defense.

-#### Art.
-32: Right to be Heard
+#### Article 32: Right to be Heard

 § 1